Skip to main content

 You submit the application.
 You will see a confirmation on this page immediately and receive an email from us within a few minutes.
 If you do not receive the email, check your spam folder and write to info@aviometrics.com.

-Gennady reads your application personally.
-We review every application personally — the scoring we use internally is for prioritisation, not for automated rejection.
-Within 7 days from submission, you will receive a direct reply from Gennady, even if the decision is not yet final.
+We read your application personally.
+We review every application by hand — the scoring we use internally is for prioritisation, not for automated rejection.
+Within 7 days from submission, you will receive a direct reply, even if the decision is not yet final.

 You hear whether you are in.
 Within 14 days from submission at the latest, we will tell you clearly: you are in, you are on the reserve list, or we cannot include you in this cohort.
 If we cannot include you, we will say why and, where we can, point you to what would change that.